Stephenice/Tenancy_Application_Form/README.md

   <li>JavaScript</li>
 </ul>

-No frameworks or libraries were used. :)
+No frameworks or libraries were used. :smiley:

 ## User Stories & Flowchart